HSBC says only detailed FX settlement talks are with UK regulator

-LONDON HSBC Holdings (HSBA.L) said Britain's regulator was the only authority it was holding "detailed" settlement discussions with over allegations of the manipulation of currency markets.
+LONDON Nov 3 HSBC Holdings said Britain's regulator was the only authority it was holding "detailed" settlement discussions with over allegations of the manipulation of currency markets.

 HSBC made a $378 million provision on Monday for possible settlements over alleged foreign exchange market rigging, and it said all of that was to cover a potential fine from Britain's Financial Conduct Authority.